Pantelis Korovilas of Turo and Hopper explains how to design user onboarding experiences that help new users achieve their goals.

 We product designers have been seduced by trends.
-The prevalence of welcome messages and product tutorial screens in user onboarding has created the illusion that they are the best means of getting users to your Aha! moment, but they are just one approach of many effective user onboarding best practices.
+The prevalence of welcome messages and product tutorial screens in user onboarding has created the illusion that they are the best means of getting users to their aha moment.
+But in reality, these UI patterns are just two of many effective user onboarding best practices.

-Choose the right approach and actively show users that your product or service is a must-have experience.
-Choose the wrong approach and create friction just as they are deciding whether or not to make your product a part of their lives.
-Given that the average app can lose up to 86% of its users in the first use, the stakes are high.
+User onboarding is high-stakes—the average app loses up to 71% of its users in the 90 days.
+Choosing the right approach involves actively demonstrating to new users that your product or service is a must-have experience.
+Choosing the wrong approach can create friction just as users are deciding whether or not to make your product a part of their daily lives.

 Google “app onboarding” and you’ll see endless pictures of attractive welcome or tutorial screens.